qua-platform/quam/docs/components/pulses.md

 ## Creating Custom Pulses
 To create custom pulses in QuAM, you can extend the functionality of the Pulse class by subclassing it and defining your own waveform generation logic.
 This allows for precise control over the pulse characteristics.

-### Example: Creating a Triangular Pulse
+### Example: Creating a Ramp Pulse
-To illustrate, let's create a triangular pulse.
+To illustrate, let's create a pulse that ramps in amplitude.
 This involves subclassing the Pulse class from the QuAM library and defining specific parameters and the waveform function.

 ```python
 import numpy as np